This page holds photos that do not belong in any of the other categories. At least, none that I could think of at the time.

 I worked as a contract developer of computer-based training for a navy software house near Port Solent during the first Gulf war.

-The De Haviland Sea Vixen was eventually vandalised and moved into safer accommodation.
+This De Haviland Sea Vixen, on display outside Revvo Castors (previously the De Haviland factory) in Christchurch was eventually vandalised and moved into safer accommodation.

 I worked with a computer set up in a barn.
 When it rained, not only did I get wet, so did the computer.
 We moved into a drier office soon after.